-Recording Radio Film Connection & CASA Schools has assigned academic advising to the Academic Facilitator who work with students to assist them in the selection of their courses, schedule adjustment processes and other matriculation necessities.
-Academic Facilitator's are available during days and evenings (not to include the weekends).
+Recording Radio Film Connection & CASA Schools has assigned academic advising to the Faculty/Faculty/Academic Facilitator who work with students to assist them in the selection of their courses, schedule adjustment processes and other matriculation necessities.
+Faculty/Faculty/Academic Facilitator are available during days and evenings (not to include the weekends).

-Students are encouraged to consult with their Mentor(s), and/or Academic Facilitator bi-weekly and no less than monthly to develop an action plan for resolving their academic needs.
+Students are encouraged to consult with their Mentor(s), and/or Faculty/Faculty/Academic Facilitator biweekly and no less than monthly to develop an action plan for resolving their academic needs.